harvanchik/tailwind-template/README.md

 In the root folder of the project, there is an **assets/styles** folder.
 This houses the **tailwind.css** file.
 This file is used to eventually generate the fully compiled Tailwind CSS styles.
 Once compiled, it outputs the classes to the **styles.css** file, also located in the **assets/styles** folder.

-### Just In Time Mode

-This project uses a version of Tailwind CSS called [Just In Time (JIT)](https://tailwindcss.com/docs/just-in-time-mode 'Just In Time (JIT)') mode.
-Essentially, this means that our **styles.css** file will only include CSS classes that it finds in our HTML files in the root folder.
-This can be [disabled](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode 'disabled') in the **tailwind.config.js** file.
-By disabling this, Tailwind CSS will generate every single class it offers by default and you will make an extremely large CSS file, which is something we want to avoid.

 ## Working in Development

 To work in a development environment, run the `dev` NPM script.
 To do so, use either method outlined below.